opentrng/ptrng/README.md

 ![500MHz noisy ring oscillator periods distribution (fs)](images/rodistribution.png)

-Optionnaly, Allan variance coefficients a1, a2 and noise facors f1, f2 can be specified for both thermal and flicker noises.
+Optionnaly, noise amplitudes `a1` and `a2` can be specified respectively for thermal and flicker noises.
+As instance, with measured coefficients for a ringo at 100MHz in Xilinx Artix7 FPGA:

 ```
-$ python emulator/generate_ro.py -a1 2.56e-14 -f1 1.919 -a2 1.11e-09 -f2 0.139 10e6 500e6 data/ro.txt
+$ python emulator/ro.py -a1 1.42e-13 -a2 1.15e-25 10e6 100e6 data/ro.txt
 ```

-# 2. Simulate entropy source architectures
+# Simulate entropy source architectures

 Prior to run HDL simulation, it is imperative to create ringo time series `ro1.txt` and `ro2.txt` with at least 10M cycles each.
 These files are taken as input stimuli for entropy sources and should be located in the `data` directory.
 Detailed instruction can be found in the [previous section](#emulate-noisy-ring-oscillators).